-- 10.2.1 Through the THI and other regeneration schemes, CCC has already developed partnerships with various local and national organisations and groups. - 10.2.2 There are some examples of small extensions of poor design and use of inappropriate materials within the conservation area which negatively impact on the overall appearance and character. - 10.2.3 Street furniture, public realm and surfacing is generally harmonious with the historic character of the area but a few instances of poor choices such as the new tarmac pavement widening, new plastic bollards, signage clutter, poorly designed street lighting and extensive use of double yellow lines, detract from the overall quality of the area. - 10.2.4 Public car parks are generally consigned to outside the conservation area boundary but visually they can still be intrusive and are generally the first part of the town that visitor will experience. - 10.2.5 The small riverside area next to The Bathroom Centre on the Strand has been identified through the consultation process as an area for possible environmental improvement.
-Some other small sites, such as along Morgan Street and Middle Mwldan, also have potential for improvement.
+- 10.2.1 Through the THI and other regeneration schemes, CCC has already developed partnerships with various local and national organisations and groups. - 10.2.2 There are some examples of small extensions of poor design and use of inappropriate materials within the conservation area which negatively impact on the overall appearance and character. - 10.2.3 Street furniture, public realm and surfacing is generally harmonious with the historic character of the area but a few instances of poor choices such as the new tarmac pavement widening, new plastic bollards, signage clutter, poorly designed street lighting and extensive use of double yellow lines, detract from the overall quality of the area. - 10.2.4 Public car parks are generally consigned to outside the conservation area boundary but visually they can still be intrusive and are generally the first part of the town that visitor will experience.

-Fig. 14 Small environmental enhancement schemes can make a bid difference to the overall character and appearance of an area
+Fig. 56 Small environmental enhancement schemes can make a bid difference to the overall character and appearance of an area